-In the late 1970s, a group of local Deaf leaders created an endowment fund with the Oregon Association of the Deaf (OAD) to one day establish a commission providing services to Oregonians that are Deaf, DeafBlind, Hard of Hearing, and those with additional disabilities.
+In the late 1970s, a group of local Deaf leaders created an endowment fund with the Oregon Association of the Deaf (OAD) to one day establish an entity providing services to Oregonians that are Deaf, DeafBlind, Hard of Hearing, and those with additional disabilities.

 Since that time, the Deaf, DeafBlind, and Hard of Hearing community have lobbied the Oregon legislature to fund these much-needed community services.
 The legislation was introduced in 2007, 2009, 2015, 2017(1), 2017(2), 2019, 2021(1), and 2021(2).

 In 2015, legislators funded a community-based needs assessment, later conducted by Western Oregon University and published in December 2016.
 Despite the assessment’s findings, legislators did not pass proposed legislation in 2017 that would have met critical community needs, prompting the establishment of Bridges Oregon.

 This community will not continue to wait on a legislature that meets it with inaction.
 Bridges Oregon will promote equality, accessibility, and opportunity for individuals who are Deaf, DeafBlind, and Hard of Hearing in Oregon.

 Name & Logo

 “Bridges” came with an idea that the City of Portland is also known as “Bridge City” or “BridgeTown;” the city has 12 bridges that cross the Willamette River.
 A Bridge is a structure that connects over an obstacle.
 Finally, Bridges also symbolize a transition.

 “Oregon” is to affirm that we provide service statewide.